weizhenye/Danmaku/README.md

 ### Resize

-Do it when you resize container or video.
+Do it when you resize container.

 ```js
 danmaku.resize();